 “Brayden, today is the day!”
 Lynx shouted, running up to them while waving an envelope in his hand.
 “Be ready to pay up because today’s the day I show you how smart I really am!”

 Pennie sighed.
 Lynx hadn’t given up on the argument on whether Ray was smarter than him.
-Lynx was so instant on proving it that he went out of his way to get an IQ test and made a bet with Ray that whoever had the lowest score would have to pay the winner.
-Ray only agreed to stop Lynx from pestering him Ray also claimed that there was something he wanted to buy so he couldn’t refuse some easy to get cash.
+Lynx was so insistent on proving it that he went out of his way to get an IQ test and made a bet with Ray that whoever had the lowest score would have to pay the winner.
+Ray didn’t agree to the bet, Lynx only assumed he did.
+Ray told Pennie that he’d let Lynx continue with his ‘delusion’ if it got him to stop pestering him.
+He also said that there was something he wanted to buy and had no reason to refuse some easy cash.

 “We’ll see about that!”
 Lynx stated, slumping into a chair next to Pennie.